 Should no resolution occur, would it be possible for Azurix to cut its losses and pull out of this investment?

-It is our policy not to speculate or speak for Azurix but can tell you that we are confident that a fair resolution will be reached with the Governor and Province of Buenos Aires.
+It is our policy not to speculate or speak for Azurix but can tell you that we are hopeful that a fair resolution will be reached with the Governor of the Province of Buenos Aires and the Argentine federal authorities.

-Azurix has invested millions in this concession – if this is not resolved how will this impact Enron’s earnings?
+Azurix has invested millions in this concession.
+If this is not resolved how will this impact Enron’s earnings?

-It is our policy not to speculate but I can tell you that we are confidenta fair resolution will be reached with the Governor and the Province of Buenos Aires.
+It is our policy not to speculate but I can tell you that we are hopeful a fair resolution will be reached with the Governor and the Province of Buenos Aires.

 (FOR IR USE ONLY: Enron’s 2000 results recorded a nonrecurring after-tax charge of $326 million, or $0.40 per diluted share, which reflected Enron’s portion of impairments recorded by Azurix Corp. related to assets in Argentina.)